 Leading-edge science meets seasoned corporate leadership

-Stanoch has more than 15 years of experience in corporate affairs and, as Chief Corporate Affairs Officer, will lead the company’s government and regulatory affairs; marketing and communications; and human resource functions.
+Stanoch has more than 15 years of executive leadership in corporate, government and regulatory affairs; marketing and communications; fundraising; and human resource functions.
 Prior to joining Recombinetics, Stanoch served as Vice President of Corporate Affairs at Carlson, a global hospitality and travel company; Vice President of Corporate and Foundation Relations at the University of Minnesota Foundation; and Vice President of Corporate Affairs for Delta Air Lines.

 David Aberle, MBA